pgundral/intuscare-challenge/README.md

 ## SOLUTIONS
 ### Base Solution
 The `base_solution.py` file contains my initial solution for transforming the data.
-It relies of list comprehension to extract all the patient codes, and then API calls to get descriptions.
+It relies on list comprehension to extract all the patient codes, and then API calls to get descriptions.
 The solution includes a statement to check if the code has already been defined to reduce API calling.

 ### Other Solutions
 The `optimized_solution.py` and `async_solution.py` files contain updated solutions that build on the one above.
 They leverage new techniques to speed up the program.
 Details below...